DFabric/DPlatform-Shell/README.md

 # DPlatform [ALPHA]
-#### Deploy apps services efficiently and turn your server to a cloud platform
+#### Want a cloud storage, a voice chat or a VPN?
+Deploy apps services efficiently and turn your server, even a cheap Raspberry Pi, to a cloud platform
 ##### Development is still active.
 Most things should work, but problems could occur, more testing is needed
 ##### Please feel free to open an issue and create a pull request, all contributions are welcome!